 When I pulled off the interstate and navigated the truck and trailer through the roads leading to my neighborhood, I nervously worried about hitting the other vehicles parked in the street, yet somehow reached my apartment safely.
-My worry intensified when I parked and began to contemplate how to wake the Lumberjack and say our goodbyes after one of the most emotionally tumultuous weekends I experienced since leaving Texas, or maybe since travelling to Kansas, or maybe just since arriving in Wyoming.
+My worry intensified when I parked and began to contemplate how to wake the Lumberjack and say our goodbyes after one of the most emotionally tumultuous weekends I experienced since leaving Texas, or maybe since losing Amelia, or maybe just since arriving in Wyoming.
 Regardless, I stroked his curls a few more times, but when I cut the engine, he woke up and the weekend was over.

 He sat up, glanced out the window, squinting his eyes against the low sunlight ending the afternoon.

 “We’re at your house.”

 I didn’t respond as I now adopted his no-reason-to-state-the-obvious philosophy of conversational Wyomingism.
 I exited the truck and wandered around the back of the trailer rather than pass his door.
 When I broke camp, I stowed all of my belongings in the far right rear of the bed so I could easily unload them on the sidewalk.
 Occasionally my mild type-A personality came in handy.